kamengnip/kamengnip.github.io/_pages/research.md

 * Journal of the Operations Research Society of China

 ## Conference programme committee member
+* The 20th Conference on Web and Internet Economics (WINE) 2024
+* IJTCS-FAW 2024
 * The 15th Annual International Conference on Combinatorial Optimization and Applications (COCOA 2021)
 * The Annual Conference on Machine Learning and Optimization (MLO 2021, 2022, 2023)